 This was the closest thing to a cure I could imagine without having to constantly treat the symptoms or risk any adverse side effects.

 And, most of all, she would finally get some relief from dog skin allergies.
 And I'd finally get a decent photo of her without her shaking her head!

 My vet referred me to Lehigh Valley Veterinary Dermatology (LVVD) who were specialists in dog skin allergies.
 LVVD are based in Lehigh Valley, PA but if that's not close to you, you can either check with your own vet for a referral or find a qualified Veterinary Dermatologist here.

 I called LVVD for an appointment and my veterinarian faxed all of Ava's medical records over beforehand.
 They went over everything they'd do, including pricing, and also advised not to give her any food before the appointment, due to the sedative.

 On the actual day I took Ava to the clinic and dropped her off for a couple of hours.
 I could've stayed in the reception area and waited but seeing as she'd be in a different room I decided to go to a nearby shopping mall to pass the time.

 During her session, they gave her a mild sedative and shaved a small area just under her belly for testing.
-They then applied a small amount, just under the skin, of each common allergen and waited and see if there was a reaction.
+They then applied a small amount of each common allergen just under the skin to see if there was a reaction.

 The reactions were then graded on a scale of 0-4 to determine how allergic she is (or isn't) to each allergen.
+0 = no reaction and 4 (or 4+) meaning highly allergic.
 A vaccine would then be formulated based on her reactions, to help her immune system 'cope' with each of the substances she showed a reaction to.

 After a couple of hours I returned to the clinic to collect her and she was absolutely fine. only slightly drowsy, happy to see me, and they said she had been a model patient :)